kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 mixer channel, having the capability to add these features to an instrument can be useful as part of the instrument's design.

-To use this, one writes code in teh Always-On code tab.
+To use this, one writes code in the Always-On code tab.
 The code from this tab will be used to generate an instrument that will be run after the primary instrument code, and will have a single instace of the generated instrument running for the duration of the instrument.
 The